pmunts/muntsos/README.txt

     frequency, which can be guaranteed by the performance policy.
 The Raspberry Pi 5 I²C and SPI clock frequencies are independent of the CPU frequency.

+-   28 March 2024 -- Reworked Raspberry Pi LED configuration.
+LEDs are
+    now configured in config.txt instead of in /etc/rc.

+-   30 March 2024 -- Upgraded the Raspberry Pi 5 Linux kernel to 6.6.23.
+    Other boards to follow soon.

 Quick Setup Instructions for the Impatient